 Image 1.
 KCA website Knowledge Cotton Apparel promotes the idea that sustainable clothing truly can make a difference to the World.
 They work with fashion beyond just producing fabrics to cover our bodies.
 They produce fashion out of respect to both people and the Planet. " It is our mission to provide the active conscious consumer with sustainable fashion choices - without having to make any compromises when it comes to style, comfort or quality."
-Having started back in 1969, the company has developed an insight into what the real image of textile industry is, and has therefore dedicated their business operations to try and make a true impact on the well-being of everyone in the value chain.
+(KCA, website) Having started back in 1969, the company has developed an insight into what the real image of textile industry is, and has therefore dedicated their business operations to try and make a true impact on the well-being of everyone in the value chain.
 Their take on this is to make people aware of the true value in sustainability and in this way inspire people to act responsible so that together we can achieve a industry shift.
 With their long heritage, sustainable practices are not new to KCA, it has become at the heart of what they do, PROFILE 2.
 Les Deux

 Image 2.
-Les Deux website Les Deux is the story of a cross-cultural relationship between a political refugee and a suburban boy; two personalities able to inspire each other based on their diversity.
-The authenticity of this relationship created the framework for Les Deux, a unique encounter between mentalities.
-Although the company has come a long way since, their DNA has never changed, and their uniqueness and dedication have helped us to always inspire each other in order to never stop pursuing our vision.
-Les Deux was created with international roots and since the first autumn evening, and since then it has been a constant pursuit for everyone involved in the business of becoming the most meaningful fashion brand in the world.
+Les Deux website The story of a cross-cultural friendship between a political refugee and a suburban boy is Les Deux; two personalities that, based on their uniqueness, can inspire each other.
+For Les Deux, a rare experience between mindsets, the authenticity of this relationship provided the structure.
+Their DNA has never changed, although the business has come a long way since and their individuality and determination have enabled us to still inspire each other so that we can never stop following our vision.
+From the first autumn evening, Les Deux was created with international origins, and since then it has been a relentless endeavor for everyone involved in the company to become the world's most important fashion brand.
 In relation with their sustainable development, Les Deux have developed a comprehensive strategy based on three focus areas; material strategy, conscious consumption and responsible management of supply chains.
 This strategy is a fundamental part of Les Deux's future and represents a long-term process that is constantly optimized and refined in order to create as sustainable and responsible an organization as possible.
 The three focus areas are specifically selected as they embrace a wide range and meet our desire for a sustainable transformation across the company's focus areas.
 The first two focus areas have been implemented where we lack the third and last which is at the same time the most comprehensive, nevertheless, we work at high pressure to get it integrated.
 The company shares four fundamental values: